ethereum/go-ethereum/src/pages/docs/developers/dapp-developer/evm-tracing/index.md

 description: Introduction to tracing EVM transactions using Geth
 ---

 Tracing allows users to examine precisely what was executed by the EVM during some specific transaction or set of transactions.
 There are two different types of [transactions](https://ethereum.org/en/developers/docs/transactions) in Ethereum: value transfers and contract executions.
 A value transfer just moves ETH from one account to another.
 A contract interaction executes some code stored at a contract address which can include altering stored data and transacting multiple times with other contracts and externally-owned accounts.
 A contract execution transaction can therefore be a complicated web of interactions that can be difficult to unpick.
 The transaction receipt contains a status code that shows whether the transaction succeeded or failed, but more detailed information is not readily available, meaning it is very difficult to know what a contract execution actually did, what data was modified and which addresses were touched.
 This is the problem that EVM tracing solves.
 Geth traces transactions by re-running them locally and collecting data about precisely what was executed by the EVM.

+Also see this [Devcon 2022 talk](https://www.youtube.com/watch?v=b8RdmGsilfU) on tracing in Geth.

 ## State availability